4.1. Set traffic control (tcset

 4.1.3.1.
 Traffic control of incoming packets¶

-You can set traffic shaping rule to incoming packets by executing tcset
+You can set traffic shaping rules to incoming packets by executing tcset

 command with --direction incoming